evkx/evkx.github.io/content/technology/cargoandtowing/hitchcargo/_index.md

 ## Types of Hitch Cargo

-Depending on the carrier’s shape, size, material, and design, there are different types of hitch cargo carriers.
+Depending on the carrier’s shape, size, material, and design, there are different hitch cargo carriers.
 Some of the most common types are:

 ### Basket